TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 5/Luke 5.3.md

 ---

-And he entered into one of the boats, which was Simon's, and asked him to put out a little from the land.
-And he sat down and taught the multitudes out of the boat.
+He entered into one of the boats, which was Simon's, and asked him to put out a little from the land.
+He sat down and taught the multitudes from the boat.